hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_2.md

 5. Do maintainers thank people for their contributions? **While most communications within opened and close issues and pull requests are conversations between contributors and the *[zulip bot](https://github.com/zulipbot)*, there are members of the team that thank the community for bringing certain issues to light and for solving certain bugs.**
 <br>

+---

 ### Summary
-Do you think  this is a project to which it would be possible to contribute in the course of a semester? **I think that this project is new-comer friendly and possible to contribute to in the course of a semester.
+Do you think  this is a project to which it would be possible to contribute in the course of a semester?
+**Yes, I believe that it is possible to contribute to this project within the course of a semester.
+Not only is the project well-documented but their developer chat channel is also new-comer friendly.
 It provides people interested in contributing to the project with a thororugh and clear outline of how to contribute.
-The community promotes positive and enthusiastic behavior, and the project's GitHub page and *zulip chat* are very active (with communications occuring within minutes of this post).
-Also the project is interesting and provides new-comers a myriad of ways to get started**
+The community promotes positivity and this is reflected in the project's pull request and issue conversations.
+The project's GitHub page and *zulip chat* are very active (with communications occuring within minutes of this post).
+This level activity in the project makes it possible to claim an issue to work on today with almost immediate feedback.
+Also the project is interesting and provides new-comers a myriad of ways to get started (documenting, making bug requests, responding to issues and pull requests,solving issues, adding features...)**

+---

-### Install
+### Installation

+**Installing this project and setting up its development environment took over an hour.
+I followed this guide for my computer:
+[Development Environment (for first-timers)](https://zulip.readthedocs.io/en/stable/development/setup-vagrant.html).
+The guide was super helpful and straightforward.
+It had a useful troubleshooting section for installation issues and development environment issues.
+It was cool to connect the information collected above to a tangible product.
+While the project didn't really capture my attention at first, seeing the product in action definetly piqued my curiosity in contributing to it.**